opticaltara/Canvas/README.md

 1. Add the new cell type to `backend/core/cell.py`
 2. Create a cell executor in `backend/core/execution.py`
-3. Add appropriate UI components in the frontend
-4. Update pydantic-ai tools to handle the new cell type
+3. Update pydantic-ai tools to handle the new cell type

 ## Contributing